The Mooche

-"The Mooche" is an American jazz song, composed in 1928 by Duke Ellington and Irving Mills, with scat singing by vocalist Gertrude "Baby" Cox.
-The song is considered to be one of Ellington's signature pieces and "he performed it frequently and recorded it many times over 45 years."
+"The Mooche" is an American jazz song, composed in 1928 by Duke Ellington and Irving Mills, originally recorded with scat singing by vocalist Gertrude "Baby" Cox.
+The song is considered one of Ellington's signature pieces, and he performed it frequently and recorded it many times over 45 years.

-Among the jazz musicians who recorded the original version of the song was James "Bubber" Miley whom Ellington described as "the epitome of soul and a master of the plunger mute."
+Among the jazz musicians who recorded the original version of the song was James "Bubber" Miley, whom Ellington described as "the epitome of soul and a master of the plunger mute".
 However, Miley's alcoholism and his consequent unreliability would lead to his parting with Ellington's band.
 Four years later, on May 20, 1932, Miley died of tuberculosis.
 He was 29 years old.
-Despite his early death, "no one, apart from Duke himself, did more than Miley to shape the early Ellington sound."
+Despite his early death, Gioia states "no one, apart from Duke himself, did more than Miley to shape the early Ellington sound".